vdaas/vald/docs/performance/continuous-benchmark.md

 ## What is the Continuous Benchmark Tool?

-Continuous Benchmark Tool allows you to get benchmark of Vald cluster in 24/7.
+Continuous Benchmark Tool allows you to continuously benchmark the Vald cluster.

 Assumed use case is: